SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 ![DbCommand-Example](/academy/Training_Level_1/99_Broadway/images/MyFirstFlow_Example_Stage1_DbCommand.png)

 #### Step 3 - Read the Customer's List and Create a File
-1. The SQL query, executed by the **DbCommand**, returns several records.
+1. The SQL query executed by the **DbCommand**, returns several records.
 The next Stages run a loop on the list of the selected records.
 Do the following for each selected record:

    - Build a JSON object.
    - Write the JSON object to an output file.

-   ##### Building a JSON Object for Each Selected Record
+   ##### Build a JSON Object for Each Selected Record

 2. Click ![plus](/academy/Training_Level_1/99_Broadway/images/plus_icon.png) in the right of the Flow window to create Stage 2 which builds a JSON object for each selected customer record.